ibm-cloud-docs/EventStreams/messagehub124.md

 * Cluster (cluster): you can control which applications and users can connect to the service [and access the UI]
 * Topics (topic): you can control the ability of users and applications to create, delete, read, and write to a topic
 * Consumer groups (group): you can control an application's ability to join a consumer group
-* Producer transactions (txnid): you can control the ability to use the transactional producer capability in Kafka (atomic writes across multiple partitions)
+* Producer transactions (txnid): you can control the ability to use the transactional producer capability in Kafka (that is, single, atomic writes across multiple partitions)

 The levels of access (also known as a role) that you can assign to a user to each resource are as follows: